kkzonie/njspc-mqtt-broker/README.md

 - An MQTT Broker
 - nodejs-poolcontroller v6.X
 - njspc-mqtt-broker installed and running, and communicating to both your MQTT Broker and nodejs-poolcontroller installation
-- An Home Automation Platform that supports MQTT such as Home Assistant
+- A Home Automation Platform that supports MQTT such as Home Assistant

-njspc-mqtt-broker upon application startup will gather pool equipment element sensor and state infomation.
-Pool equipment element Name and ID metadata as defined in your pool controller will be used to create the topcis.
+njspc-mqtt-broker upon application startup will gather pool equipment element sensor and state information.
+Pool equipment element Name and ID metadata as defined in your pool controller will be used to create the topics.
 For example:

-- Pool Controller circuit/relay 1 is configured for "Pool" which turns on/off the Pool Pump.
-This circuit may also have a valve actualtor turn a valve as part of this circuit being toggled.
+**Example 1:** Pool Controller Circuit/Relay 1 is configured to turn on/off the Pool Pump.
+You named it "Pool" during its configuration.
+The MQTT topic dynamically built will be: `pool/circuits/1/pool/state`.

+**Example 2:** Pool Controller Circuit/Relay 5 is configured to turn on/off your IntelliBright LED Spa light.
+You named it "Spa Light" during its configuration.
+The MQTT topic dynamically built will be: `pool/circuits/5/spalight/state`

+**Example 3:** Pool Controller Feature is configured for a water feature to turn on/off a booster pump and your pool controller placed this on internal feature id 129 and you named it "Water Scuppers" during its configuration.
+The MQTT topic dynamically built will be: `pool/features/129/waterscuppers/state`

+**Note:** njspc-mqtt-broker will convert all pool equipment element names to lowercase and remove spaces and "/" characters.

-njspc-mqtt-broker will log the output to the console.
-Note this information to determine your discovered MQTT topic info.
+When njspc-mqtt-broker has been successfully started, it will log the output to the console. **You will need to note this information to determine your discovered pool equipment elements and dynamically built MQTT topics.**

 ### Example njspc-mqtt-broker Log Output
 2020-08-19 21:58:44 HTTP: OK (GET) All Current State info from njsPC
 === Processing Element: circuits ====
-2020-08-19 21:58:44 MQTT: OK (Publish) Topic:***`pool/circuits/1/pool/state`*** Message:off
+2020-08-19 21:58:44 MQTT: OK (Publish) Topic:**`pool/circuits/1/pool/state`** Message:off
-2020-08-19 21:58:44 MQTT: OK (Publish) Topic:pool/circuits/5/spalight/state Message:on
+2020-08-19 21:58:44 MQTT: OK (Publish) Topic:**`pool/circuits/5/spalight/state`** Message:on
 === Processing Element: features ====
-2020-08-19 21:58:44 MQTT: OK (Publish) Topic:pool/features/129/waterscuppers/state Message:off
+2020-08-19 21:58:44 MQTT: OK (Publish) Topic:**`pool/features/129/waterscuppers/state`** Message:off

 ### Home Assistant Configuration Example for a Circuit
 - Configured as a switch
-- State topcis end with **/state** and are __read-write__
+- State topics end with **/state** and are __read-write__
 - States can only be changed by publishing an **on** or **off** message to /set.
 Example: pool/circuits/6/pool/state/**set** (see below HA configuration example)

 **Configuration.yaml**